Carb Cycling Meal Plan – Introduction

 - Processed foods

-On a high carb day, you can eat carbs in abundance, but on low carb days, these are foods you’ll need to cut back on.
+On a high carb day, you can eat carbs in abundance, but on low carb days, you’ll need to cut back on these foods.

 You don’t need to eliminate carbs, but you will need to deemphasize them in the short term and eat more protein and healthy fats.